Covid 19 coronavirus: Parking fees in Rotorua CBD 'penalising' local businesses says petition

 "[Free parking will] encourage people to shop in the CBD more which will in turn encourage more businesses to open in that area - isn't revitalising the CBD one of the aims the council has?"

-"Issue employees of CBD businesses with a voucher or discount code for metered areas or establish sufficient free all day parking areas to meet employee demand.
+"Issue employees of CBD businesses with a voucher or discount code for metered areas or establish sufficient free all-day parking areas to meet employee demand.
 Other free parking limited to encourage shoppers and visitors to move around and increase footfall around CBD."

 "Payments should be simple and convenient.
 If it was free then parks are taken all day by workers, and shoppers are forced out.
 Two hours is enough."